Transfer-Once-For-All: AI Model Optimization for Edge: Background and Related Work

 \subsection{CNN Image Classification Models}

-In this paper, we consider as exemplar of TOFA the image classification problem.
+In this paper, we consider the image classification problem as an exemplar of TOFA.
 Image classification is a fundamental task in computer vision, where, given a data set and possibly multiple objectives to optimize, one seeks to learn a model to classify images.
 The most prevalent convolutional neural network (CNN) models used for image classification include ResNet \cite{ResNet}, MobileNet \cite{MobileNetv3}, EfficientNet \cite{EfficientNet}, FBNet \cite{FBNetv3}.
 We are particularly interested in MobileNet as it is well-suited to use on edge devices.